Stories and Storytelling

 The Written Word

-Originally scribes used this new technology only for book-keeping, recording inventory, or for the equivalent of today’s text messages.
-But once the first scribes in Ur realized that writing could be used to record their most valued epic stories, their excitement likely matched our own when portable computers came on the scene.
+Scribes originally used the new technology of writing only for administrative purposes.
+But once the first scribes in Mesopotamia realized that writing could be used to record their most valued epic stories, their excitement must have been considerable.

 The Science of Storytelling